svaarala/duktape/doc/debugger.rst

 Duktape enters "checked execution" when a debugger is attached and the current function has active breakpoints.
-Checked execution (see below for discussion) is much slower than normal execution.
+Checked execution (see below for discussion) is much slower than normal execution; the interrupt handler is executed after every bytecode instruction.

 Code footprint
 --------------